 In March 2020, the World Health Organization declared the outbreak of a disease caused by a novel strain of the coronavirus (COVID-19) to be a pandemic.
-This global pandemic is having widespread, rapidly-evolving and unpredictable impacts on global societies, economies, financial markets and business practices.
+This global pandemic has had widespread, rapidly-evolving and unpredictable impacts on global societies, economies, financial markets and business practices.
 Federal and state governments have implemented measures in an effort to contain the virus, including physical distancing, travel restrictions, border closures, limitations on public gatherings, work from home, supply chain logistical changes and closure of non-essential businesses.
 Our focus remains on promoting employee health and safety, serving our customers and ensuring business continuity.
-In March 2020, we took action to direct our teams to work from home, suspend travel and replace in-person events in 2020, such as Adobe Summit and MAX, with digital events.
+As a result, we have taken action to direct our teams to work from home, suspend travel and replace in-person events such as Adobe Summit and MAX, with digital events through June 2021.

 The broader implications of the pandemic on our results of operations and overall financial performance remain uncertain.
-The pandemic and its adverse effects have become more prevalent in the locations where we, our customers, suppliers or thirdparty business partners conduct business and as a result, we are experiencing more pronounced disruptions in our operations.
+The pandemic and its adverse effects have become more prevalent in the locations where we, our customers, suppliers or third-party business partners conduct business and as a result, we are experiencing more pronounced disruptions in our operations.
 We have experienced and may continue to experience constrained supply or curtailed customer demand that could materially adversely impact our business, results of operations and overall financial performance in future periods.

-Specifically during the quarter, we have experienced impact from delays in enterprise transactions and consulting services implementations.
-The economic challenges that enterprise customers in certain verticals experienced, as well as weakness in our commercial segment that targets small- and medium-sized businesses, have also adversely impacted our ability to close sales transactions.
-In addition, the significant global decline in advertising spending impacted our Advertising Cloud revenue.
+We continue to experience some impact from delays in enterprise transactions and consulting services implementations due to continued economic challenges with enterprise customers in certain verticals, as well as weakness in our commercial segment that targets small- and medium-sized businesses.
+In addition, the significant global decline in advertising spending and the wind-down of our transaction-based Advertising Cloud offerings has impacted our Advertising Cloud revenue.